Jury Duty in the United States: A Civic Duty?

 After responding to your summons, waiting with the other respondents to be called to answer "qualifying" questions from the lawyers can be extremely tedious.
 However, looking at the service in a contextual light, serving on a jury is ultimately a privilege undertaken with the utmost seriousness.
 It is an honor which usually means you have been participating in your civic duties in others ways as well, such as being a registered voter.

 Some individuals are called often, while others may never get the summons.
-Each state has its own system for choosing jurors.
+This writer has been called multiple times.
+The fact is that each state has its own system for choosing jurors.
 Some states use the driver's licenses, others use the voter registration roles, still others may have some other system of selection.
 I was called to jury duty recently (the second time in two years) and spoke with another potential juror who had recently moved to Georgia.
 The seventy-two year old said that in all of her years living in upstate New York, she had never been called to jury duty and her summons to Georgia jury duty happened after she had only been in the state for two years.
 She couldn't quite figure it out.
 Then again, I don't think anyone can really figure out the system.

 So, if you receive the summons for jury duty in the mail, respond favorably.
 While you may consider it an annoyance, just remember, you will want a positive response from a potential juror that might sit in the jurors box if you are ever in the courtroom on either side.
 Besides, the American jury process is a system to be preserved.